capital-G/supercollider-wiki/Continuous-Integration---GitHub-Actions.md

 Brian Heim and Scott Carver have access to the S3 instance we use for storage.
 For info on where the S3 builds live, see [here](https://github.com/supercollider/supercollider/wiki/Miscellaneous-project-information-(CI,-maintenance-scripts,-etc.)#s3-build-hosting).

 For SC and sc3-plugins:
-- on every build of an internal branch, a ZIP macOS archive and ZIP Windows archives are deployed to S3
+- on every build of an internal branch, a DMG/ZIP macOS archive and ZIP Windows archives are deployed to S3
-- on every build of a tag, a ZIP macOS archive, Windows installers (SC) and ZIP Windows archives are deployed to the GitHub release
+- on every build of a tag, a DMG/ZIP macOS archive, Windows installers (SC) and ZIP Windows archives are deployed to the GitHub release

 ## [skip ci]